Ignalina/brokk/README.md

 ## Licenses:
 All above tools are fetched from source at build time and their respective License applies for each of them.
-Look up their respective license from their git/source or in this git repo under /licences
+Look up their respective license from their git/source or in this git repo under /licences.
+For non free Redhat/Rhel builds im using UBI which is/was most permissive.

 ## Brokkr's software Criteria
 * Baremetal or nearmetal such as Rust/C/C++/Golang  , Not based on VM or interprenter